Back

 Moreover, the subscription model is used in dating apps like Tinder and Bumble.
 By subscribing, users can get profile boosts, unlimited likes, advanced filters, and so on.
 Check out our article if you want to dig deeper into the dating app development and its monetization strategies.

 The upsides include customer loyalty.
 If the content is really useful, people will readily extend their subscriptions.
-These customers stick around, they leave good comments and keep paying to use the app.
-And the model is transparent – there is no mystery about what is being bought; when the content and functions are no longer wanted, the customer simply cancels the subscription.
+These customers stick around, leave good comments, and keep paying to use the app.
+And the model is transparent — there is no mystery about what is being bought.
+When the content and functions are no longer wanted, the customer simply cancels the subscription.

-The downsides are well-recognized as well: if the terms of the subscription are on the confusing side, surprise deductions can invoke users’ wrath.
-This is bad for reputation.
-The other inconvenient detail is that the developers obligate themselves to providing a perpetual stream of new and engaging content to keep people’s wallets open.
+The downsides are well-recognized as well if the terms of the subscription are on the confusing side, surprise deductions can invoke users’ wrath.
+This is no good for reputation.
+The other inconvenient detail is that the developers obligate themselves to provide a perpetual stream of new and engaging content to keep people’s wallets open.

-The subscription model comes in a couple of flavors, freemium and free trial above all.
-Though they are both binded by the same payment mechanics, they are different enough for separate consideration.
+The subscription model comes in a couple of flavors, including freemium and free trial.
+Though they are both bound by the same payment mechanics, they are different enough for separate consideration.

 Freemium

-For instance, Zoom is free to use for videoconferencing, but there is a limit on conference duration and number of participants.
+For instance, Zoom is free for video conferencing, but there is a limit on conference duration and number of participants.
 For something more than a short get-together users have to sign on to a subscription.
 There are different options available.
-The paid functions include participation of up to 500 users, cloud storage for conference records and online broadcasts in social networks.
+The paid functions include the participation of up to 500 users, cloud storage for conference records, and online broadcasts on social networks.

 This way of iOS apps monetization can be crossed with others.
 Ads may be inserted.
-Some online cinema services, e.g. ivi and Megogo, allow viewers to watch a certain number of ad-burdened titles and invite them to the full, ad-free, subscription-only catalogue.
+Some online cinema services, e.g. ivi.ru and Megogo, allow viewers to watch a certain number of ad-burdened titles and invite them to the full, ad-free, subscription-only catalog.

-Then again, not all customers in the end buy into the paid bits – especially if the developers misjudge where to draw the fine line between free and not.
-If they give users a lot of functionality for nothing, people may never bother to knock on the paywall, and if they lock away almost everything useful, like some image editors (which promise all sorts of filters and effects, but only 3-4 turn out to be free), they will both disappoint and drive away potential buyers.
+But then again, not all customers in the end buy into the paid bits, especially if the developers misjudge where to draw the fine line between free and not.
+If they give users a lot of functionality for nothing, people may never bother to knock on the paywall.
+And if they lock away almost everything useful, like some image editors (which promise all sorts of filters and effects, but only 3-4 turn out to be free), they will both disappoint and drive away potential buyers.

 See also How UX design helps people become Bitcoin millionaires.
 Purrweb’s case